 For most popular sights, take a look at “What to See and What to Do in Tallinn“

-A touch of avant-garde
+A diversity of styles

 Tallinn’s population is just 440,000.
 This small size is a huge advantage when it comes to navigating your way around with ease.
 In fact, its city centre so compact that most hotels, venues, restaurants and sights are within easy walking distance of one another.
 Instead of hassling with buses, taxis or transfers to get from A to B, you’ll most likely be taking a quick – and economical – stroll.
 A taxi ride from Tallinn’s airport to the city centre takes a mere 10 minutes, so in most cases organisers don’t even have to bother with transfers.